How The Sun Sees You

 - Apply cream 20 minutes before going out into the sun.
 Sunscreen cream takes time to sink into your skin.

 - Upon returning home, wash the sunscreen cream off as well as dust, sweat, and smog.

-- Reapply cream regularly (every 1.5-2 hours), especially if your child is swimming, sweating or rubs himself with a towel.
+- Reapply cream regularly (every 1.5-2 hours), especially if your child is swimming, sweating, or using a towel.

 - Always follow the instructions.